faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 # Conclusion

 It was really nice to work on Checkout UI, it's fun.
 The UI limitations are a real struggle and when the checkout customization will come to an end will be fun to see how shops will *React*.

+## The Code

 This is the repository if you want the full code: [github.com/faaabio1618/clippify](github.com/faaabio1618/clippify)

 <sub><sup>Clippy is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 The use
 of the Clippy image is for parody purposes only and is not endorsed by Microsoft.
 I'm not affiliated with Microsoft (buy